top of page

 • 2 min read

 A lot of productivity books assume something about you before you even start reading.
-That you’re lazy.
-Or undisciplined.
-Or that you just haven’t discovered the “right system” yet.
+It assumes you’re lazy, or undisciplined, or maybe you just haven’t discovered the “right system” yet.
 This one doesn’t do that, which is probably why I stayed with it.

 Ravi Saroj starts from a much more familiar place.
 Procrastination.
 Overthinking.
-Wanting to do better but somehow not moving.
+He wants to do better but somehow isn't moving.
 And instead of pretending he cracked productivity overnight, he admits it took time.
 A lot of trial.
-A lot of falling back into old patterns.
+There was a lot of falling back into old patterns.

 There’s also a strong push against perfectionism, which I think is where most people actually get stuck.
-Wanting things to be right before they begin.
-Wanting the plan to be perfect, the environment to be perfect, and the mood to be perfect.
+It’s wanting things to be right before they begin.
+They want the plan to be perfect, the environment to be perfect, and the mood to be perfect.
 The book keeps nudging you back to the same idea: progress first, polish later.
 Quantity before quality.
-Which sounds obvious, but is surprisingly hard to accept when your identity is tied to doing things well.
+Which sounds obvious but is surprisingly hard to accept when your identity is tied to doing things well.

-Some of the tools are familiar.
-Time blocking.
-Journaling.
-Meditation.
-Pomodoro.
+Some of the tools are familiar, including time blocking, journaling, meditation, and pomodoro.
 But what I appreciated is that none of them are treated as rules.
-They’re suggestions.
-Frameworks you bend to your own rhythm.
+They’re suggestions... they are like frameworks you can bend to your own rhythm.
 One reader studies for three hours instead of twenty-five minutes.
 Another prepares the night before so the mind starts working while they sleep.
 The point isn’t the method.
 It’s the awareness.

 What the book does quietly well is shift the conversation from time to attention.
-You don’t need more hours.
-You need fewer leaks.
-Fewer decisions.
-Less mental noise.
+You don’t need more hours; you need fewer leaks, fewer decisions, and less mental noise.
 Productivity, in this sense, becomes less about output and more about alignment.
-Are your actions even pointed in the direction you say matters to you?
+Are your actions even aligned with what you say matters to you?

 The book doesn’t claim to change your life.
 And that’s probably why it works.
 It feels more like a nudge than a shove.
-It serves as a gentle reminder that consistency is more important than intensity, and that burnout should not be considered a badge of honor.
+It reminds me that consistency matters more than intensity and that burnout is not something to be proud of.

 The Productivity Mindset is a gentler, more realistic place to start if you're tired of advice that leaves you feeling behind before you've even begun.